AC Cars: Acedes Holdings LLC

-In April 2009, a joint venture in Germany was announced to manufacture the new AC MKVI.
+AC Automotive

+AC Automotive, based in Straubenhardt, Germany, built AC cars under the original name from 2010 to mid-2023.
+Cars were sold in Germany, France and England, with sales in Luxembourg, Holland, Lichtenstein, Switzerland, and Belgium slated for the future.
+Pricing for the standard ACGT model starts at £104,400 before options.
+The AC Automotive company went into liquidation on July 24, 2023.

 Following a supply deal with GM, the AC MKVI had a novel spaceframe chassis, 6.2-litre V8 engine and 6-speed manual transmission, and new Corvette brakes, retaining the original shape in lightweight composite material with the moulds taken from an original AC MKIII body.
 The car went into series production in July 2012 after two years of intense prototyping and development.

 In 2010, AC announced a joint venture with the USA-based company Iconic which resulted in the design of the ultimate "Cobra": the "Iconic AC Roadster".

 At the Geneva Motor Show in 2012, AC Cars showed three different models: the AC MK VI, AC MK II Classic, and AC 378 GT Zagato.

-In 2020, AC Cars announced that they will be building a zero-emission version of the Cobra called the Series 1 Electric.
-58 of these electric sports cars will be built alongside a 2.3-litre petrol version called the AC Cobra 140 Charter Edition.
+In 2020, AC Cars announced that they would be building a zero-emission version of the Cobra called the Series 1 Electric.
+Fifty-eight of these electric sports cars will be built alongside a 2.3-litre petrol version called the AC Cobra 140 Charter Edition.

 In 2022, the new corporate structure began the production of 663 new AC Cobra models, with a slightly modified structure to adapt it to modern safety and technology requirements and obtain the European road homologation certificate.